Jersey Boys, Triple 7 Brewery (Main Street Station).

 It's over 15 mins now....still waiting.

 I thought they were going to make me a new one?

 When I saw that same server again, she avoided my eye contact.

 She never did come back, and would go to the table nearby instead.

 I think I waited long enough.
 I'm baffled why they couldn't just swapped the tart for me with the one they already had inside the case.

 Am I that demanding?
 I asked nicely with a please (or, as nice as you can ask for something in Chinese).

 Anyways, forget the Egg tart.
-The meal was good except for that snag (and later on, my Fiance told me he found a shell in the Shu Mai).
+The meal was good except for that snag (and later on, my friend told me there was a shell in the Shu Mai).